THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 - We recommend personalising your fundraising page with a photo of you.
 This shows your supporters they are supporting YOUR ride.

 We are here to help coach you through any fundraising methods.
 Most of the people you ask will need a reminder – don’t be afraid to ask a second time.
 People genuinely do want to support you, and simply may have forgotten.
-We also have some resources and downloads to help you reach your fundraising goals.

 If you require any further assistance, please contact us on 1300 090 923 or email events@msqld.org.au and we will be more than happy to help.